Suez Canal remains blocked amid efforts to free stuck vessel

 Bernhard Schulte Shipmanagement, the technical manager of the Ever Given, said an attempt Friday to free it failed.
 Plans were in the works to pump water from interior spaces of the vessel, and two more tugs should arrive by Sunday to join others already trying to move the massive ship, it said.

-An official at the Suez Canal Authority said they were planning to make at least two attempts Saturday to free the vessel when the high tide goes down.
+An official at the Suez Canal Authority said they planned to make at least two attempts Saturday to free the vessel when the high tide goes down.
 He said the timing depends on the tide.

 The official spoke on condition of anonymity because he was not authorized to brief journalists.